badetitou/jackson-js/README.md

 ## Examples

 Code examples can be found inside the `tests` folder and in [this example repository](https://github.com/pichillilorenzo/jackson-js-examples).
 The example repository gives a simple example using the `jackson-js` library with Angular 9 for the client side and two examples for the server side: one using Node.js + Express + SQLite3 (with Sequelize 5) and another one using Node.js + LoopBack 4.

+# Developers

+Rust code is under jackson-wasm.
+This is a try to see if we can have better performance